joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

   //...code...
 ```

 Because this is a ternary operator, it can only be used for two cases (a true and false case).
-Good way to remember this is by saying "IF a THEN b ELSE c", where
+Good way to remember this is by saying "__IF__ a __THEN__ b __ELSE__ c", where
 `a ? b : c;`.

 #### Enumeration
 An extremely handy tool in programming, [enumeration](http://www.merriam-webster.com/dictionary/enumerate) allows us to create a list of variables with incrementing values.
+By default, the first
+value is set to 0 and any succeeding variables in the list are one higher than the previous.

 A C++ example of enumeration:
 ```C++